 Take 5 - Mental Health and wellbeing Campaign#Take5

-As a first time parent going through the SEN system you feel it is written almost in another language which you have to familiarise yourself with jargon used in the Special Educational Needs world.
-This is all on a few hours sleep if your lucky and parents grabbing a cat nap here and there if the opportunity occurs.
+As a first-time parent going through the SEN system, you feel it is written in another language which you must familiarise yourself with jargon used in the Special Educational Needs world.
+This is all on a few hours’ sleep if you’re lucky and parents grabbing a cat nap here and there if the opportunity occurs.

-Sometimes we just need a quiet 5 mins whatever it maybe to do.
+Sometimes we just need a quiet 5 mins whatever it to do.
 A cup of tea and a chocolate biscuit, listen to a couple of your favourite songs that remind you of your youth or go out onto the trampoline and have a jump.
-Parenting children that have a diagnosis of Autism and overlapping conditions can be challenging not only for us parents but for the individual who you care for, love and cherish.
-We are the glue holding everything together so its about taking just 5 minutes as and when you can, even if its to shut yourself in the bathroom and have a scream!
+Parenting children that have a diagnosis of Autism and overlapping conditions can be challenging not only for us parents but for the individual who you care for, love, and cherish.
+We are the glue holding everything together so it’s about taking just 5 minutes as and when you can, even if it’s to shut yourself in the bathroom and have a scream!

 Don’t be so hard on yourself your doing the best you can taking it a day at a time some days good some days not good.

 You may like to try some of Giuliana Wheater tips and advice which is listed below.

 Click here for some further great tips and useful resources on our website.

 There’s lots of good stuff out there on the web.
 Keep safe everyone.